kylekk76/Job-Scraper-Indeed/README.md

 # Job-Scraper - Started - 9/08/2022
 ### What this proyect is about:

-This is the first proyect that i try to deal with an issue and it's that i do not like much the way linked id present the jobs as much as you got plenty of choises:
+This is the first proyect that i try to deal with an issue and it's that i do not like to look for jobs as much so im trying to automatize all the process

 Is dificult to keep track of the diferent jobs.
 Compare them